 In other words, they don't want to be labeled.
 They want a wedding that's so THEM.

 Of course this puts a lot of pressure on you all to nail that initial inquiry email.
 You have to somehow understand what they mean by "a romantic wedding with oranges and pinks in the desert with hints of the classics and a little vintage."
 (Cue the sighs.)

 What To Do About It: Prepare for a shameless plug: When a couple reaches out to you on The Knot, you get upfront access to detailed information about their wedding including the words and descriptions they're using to describe their weddings.
 It's called The Knot Vision Card and you get access to the styles, colors, guest list count, and their must-haves in their own words.
 You can (and should) use all of this information to personalize your response back to inquiries that come your way.
 It will help you create a more meaningful relationship with them and close the sale faster!

 Photo: Kaytee Lauren, LLC

 Yes, the words "romantic" and "elegant" and even "classic" still rank in the top five of words couples use to describe their wedding days.
 But the more interesting part of the data suggests that there are some words that are on the rise amongst couples.
-A quarter of couples are now using the word "fun" to describe their wedding days (up from 19% in 2015).
-Other words that are gaining momentum?
-"Down to earth" and "practical" are both on the rise as a top descriptor (22% vs 16% in 2008).
+A quarter of couples are now using the word "fun" to describe their wedding days.
+Another word gaining momentum?
+"Down-to-earth" is on the rise as a top descriptor (22% vs 16% in 2008).